-Collegiate Running Association announces Road Mile Championship within Loudoun Street Mile
+Collegiate Running Association and Loudoun Street Mile extend partnership through 2021

-March 10, 2019 – Winchester, VA - The Collegiate Running Association (CRA) and the Loudoun Street Mile are excited to announce a partnership which will bring the 2019 Collegiate Road Mile National Championship to Winchester, VA.
-The 1-Mile event will be the first Collegiate Road Mile Championship in history and will offer prize money specifically reserved for college students.
+November 11, 2019 – Winchester, VA - The Collegiate Running Association (CRA) and the Loudoun Street Mile announced they have extended their partnership to bring the 2020 and 2021 Collegiate Road Mile National Championship back to Winchester, VA.
+The 2019 One-Mile event was the first Collegiate Road Mile Championship in history and boasted a total prize purse of $4,000.

-The Loudoun Street Mile is scheduled for Monday, May 27, and will also host the RRCA State Championships.
-There will be a common start for the Collegiate Championship and open championship, allowing eligible college students to win both collegiate and open prize money.
+The Loudoun Street Mile is held on Memorial Day each year with the 2020 edition scheduled for Monday, May 25 and the 2021 edition scheduled for May 31.
+There will continue to be a common start for the Collegiate Championship and open championship, allowing eligible college students to win both collegiate and open prize money.

 Along with many festivals held throughout the year, Winchester is also the home of Shenandoah University and sits in the beautiful Shenandoah Valley at the foothills of the Blue Ridge Mountains.
 The small city of 25,000 hosts numerous charming shops, delicious restaurants, centuries-old architecture, numerous historical landmarks, and museums waiting to be explored following the races.
 Old Town Winchester offers convenience, charm, and a warm welcome to all.

-Participants will be chasing a total prize purse of $4000 with $1700 designated for the top three collegians.
-All money will be distributed equally among men and women.
-Additionally, this year we will also offer a $200 bonus to the winner(s) for a sub-4 minute mile (sub-4:30 for women).
-Collegians will also be eligible for open prize money.
-Prize money breakdown as follows per gender:
+Participants will be chasing a total minimum prize purse of $4000.
+All money will be distributed equally among male and female award winners with collegians also eligible for open prize money.
+Again this year the event will offer a $200 bonus to the winning male for a sub-4 minute mile and winning female for a sub-4:30 mile performance.

 About the Collegiate Running Association